jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

-There is no good reason why my customers had to wait.
-But like I said above, powerful managers and executives won't give regular people a fair deal if they don't have to.
+There is no technical reason why my customers couldn't have digital claim checks.
+But like I said above, why would powerful managers and executives give regular people a fair deal if they don't have to.

-It's sad if you think about it.

-Because the people who pay the bills and taxes are like extras watching their society, instead of being active players in it.

-Think of this pandemic.
-A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
-What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

-If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
-Medical coverage is very important, but have a vote on the issue and move on.
-There are many other ways to improve our healthcare system, such as comparative analysis of treatments, bio-testing sewers to track disease, or making every insurance more natural to use.
-You should be fighting for our society's health, not just Leftist dreams.

-If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
-Practically none is the answer.
-Then how is more corporate employment the best way to make regular people's lives more secure?
+If the people want a better deal, we'll have to stop believing Right or Left is our saviour.
+Neither Big Governmetn or Big Business has any reason to make you more self-sufficient.
+To live a happier, more stable life, the middle-class needs to control society's levers of power.

-The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
+We need to install solar panels on our roofs, keep stores of food in their cellars, and insist on a robust local supply chain.
 Even better would be wide-spread recognition and adoption of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.

-Regular people can have all of this with modern technology.
+And, regular people can have all of this with modern technology.

 That's the hidden truth of today's society.
 We aren't waiting for any technical development.
 There's no significant research that needs to be unlocked.
 Thousands of content creators and billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.

 Two-way radio's for everyone!

-But only once the middle class disregards Left/Right politics and uses modern technology to custom-make our own tools.

-For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.

-Too bad Big Business and Big Government took nearly a decade to make it.
-A delay that ravaged our culture with a horrendous drug epidemic.

-But with free and open-source software, the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrow, and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

-And that's just one custom made tool.
-With today's electronics and software, we don't need to depend on Big Government or Big Business.
-Main Street doesn't have to give the levers of power to Industrial Age middlemen anymore.

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.

 Techvolution will give it to you, me, and everyone else on Main Street.
 All we have to do is custom-make our own content, apps, and electronics, and then never let go of the levers of power up again.

 ![Health-Care Cleaners](https://techvolution.io/content/images/2020/04/healthcare-cleaners.jpg)

-I'm going to guess these aren't bureaucrats or managers.
-Photo by [Tedward Quinn](https://unsplash.com/photos/o_ez64ErEbQ)
+_I'm going to guess these aren't bureaucrats or managers.
+Photo by [Tedward Quinn](https://unsplash.com/photos/o_ez64ErEbQ)_

 ## Segway